 Ozone therapy

-The clinic incorporates ozone treatment in complete care programs for patients because it has been noted to show an overall improvement in patient outcomes.
+The clinic incorporates ozone treatment in complete care programs for patients.

 How does Ozone affect cancer cells?